Foamimi/Eldryn-Extended---HD-Quests/README.md

 # Changelog

 0.1.1
    - Fixed purple ancient draugr mace and warhammer textures.
 Megapatch is unaffected, no need to re-download.
+Save-game friendly update.
    - **IMPORTANT** - If updating, see "41.)
 Download Ancient Nord Stalhrim Patches - Legacy of the Dragonborn" for more information on how to proceed.